 This chapter is designed to help readers understand how the environmental impact analysis was conducted for the environmental resources and topics evaluated in the subsequent chapters of the EIR/EIS.

 3.2 Analysis

-Chapters 5 through 22 and Chapters 24 through 27, which address topics that are covered by both CEQA and NEPA, are organized according to the following framework.
+Chapters 5 through 27, which address topics that are covered by both CEQA and NEPA, are organized according to the following framework.

 - Environmental setting

 - Methods of analysis

 - Impact analysis and mitigation measures